jangler/oracles-randomizer/doc/multiworld.md

   the local player.
 - The treasure map in Seasons only displays the locations of your own jewels.
   Jewels that aren't in your game have sparkles at the Tarm gate instead.
+- Finishing a multiworld game (i.e. defeating Onox or Veran) doesn't set postgame flags, since they would make some checks inaccessible.
 - Multiworld plandos aren't a thing.
 - Multiworld linked games are not supported.